-In May 2008, the Company received a \$500,000 payment from GlaxoSmithKline upon achievement of a milestone event related to progress in its smoking cessation program.
+In May 2008, the Company received a \$500,000 payment from GlaxoSmithKline upon achievement of a milestone event related to progress in the Company's smoking cessation program.
 The Company recognized the full \$500,000 as revenue upon achievement of the milestone event because the event met each of the conditions required for immediate recognition under the Company's revenue recognition policy (see Note 2).
+In November 2008, the Company received \$1.0 million in payments from GlaxoSmithKline following the achievement in October of milestone events related to progress in the Company's preclinical programs in smoking cessation and pain.